 500 W 5th St

 Wu Chow offers Chinese food with an Austin twist.
 The restaurant serves up all eight distinct Chinese cuisine styles with farm-fresh ingredients and a focus on locally sourced and sustainable foods.
-The Asian menu includes things like fried rice, crispy noodles, and ramen.
+The Asian menu includes things like Thai fried rice, dumplings, crispy noodles, and ramen.

 17. La Condesa